glouppe/info8006-introduction-to-ai/lecture3.md

 .grid[
 .col-2-3[
 - In a search problem, the optimal solution is a sequence of actions leading to a goal state.
-    - i.e. a terminal state where MAX wins.
+    - i.e., a terminal state where MAX wins.
 - In a game, the opponent (MIN) may react *arbitrarily* to a move.
 - Therefore, a player (MAX) must define a contingent **strategy** which specifies
     - its moves in the initial state,